 There may be site level instances where litter derived from fishing vessels or ghost gears have an impact, however, this pressure is not appropriate to manage in a localised way at MPA level for fisheries only.
 International legislation is in place, such as Annex V of the International Convention for the Prevention of Pollution from Ships (1973) (International Maritime Organization, 2019).
 This pressure will therefore not be covered in this review.
-Further information about different traps can be found at: www.fao.org/3/cb4966en/cb4966en.pdf.
+Further information about different traps can be found in the Food and Agriculture Organisation of the United Nations (FAO) - Classification and illustrated definition of fishing gears4.